FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking: Experiments

 \subsection{Performance Metrics}

-To comprehensively evaluate the quality of the ARM estimation and construction, we adopt two widely used metrics for overall error measurement: normalized mean squared error (NMSE) and root mean square error (RMSE).
+To comprehensively evaluate the quality of the ARM construction, we adopt two widely used metrics for overall error measurement: normalized mean squared error (NMSE) and root mean square error (RMSE).
 Furthermore, since accurately generating structural details across the aerial space is crucial for network planning, we introduce peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM) to evaluate the structural integrity and fidelity of the constructed ARMs.
-These metrics ensure that the high-resolution granularity provided by ARM-Omni is preserved, allowing for a rigorous assessment of the model's ability to recover complex volumetric propagation patterns.
+These metrics help assess whether the high-resolution granularity provided by ARM-Omni is preserved, allowing for a rigorous assessment of the model's ability to construct complex volumetric propagation patterns.